grassdog/dotfiles/INSTALLATION.md

     - Show timer on menu bar
     - Don't show dock icon
 - Bear
-    - Set global shortcut to new note `⌃⌥⇧⌘a`
+    - Set global shortcut to new note `⌃⌥⇧⌘z`
+- Airbuddy
+    - Set global shortcut to status page `⌃⌥⇧⌘a`
 - Install SSH Keys and config from 1Password
 - NotePlan
     - Use CloudKit for syncing.